-Clean lash extensions last longer - lashes must be cleaned as part of your home care routine.
+Clean lash extensions last longer - lashes must be cleaned as part of your home care routine!

-Some clients believe that keeping their lash extensions away from water will keep them on longer, however this is very untrue and has quite the opposite effect!
+Some clients think that keeping their lash extensions away from water will keep them on longer, however this is very untrue and has quite the opposite effect!
 Your lash extensions will fall off prematurely when you avoid cleansing them.
-Yes, always avoid water for the first 24 hours as per your lash technician's instructions - however this doesn't mean don't get them wet forever!
+Yes, always avoid water for the first 24 hours or as per your lash technician's instructions - however this doesn't mean don't get them wet forever!

-A build up of dead skin cells, dirt, makeup and oils will build up within your lash line very quickly!
-All this build up and oil eats away at your lash extension's glue bond, breaking it down over time.
-Lash glue LOVES to be kept clean in order to maintain it's strong bond to your natural lash.
+Dead skin cells, dirt, makeup and oil will build up in your lash line very quickly!
+All this build up will eat away at your lash extension's bond, breaking it down over time.
+Lash extension glue LOVES to be kept clean in order to maintain it's strong bond to your natural lash.

-Clients who wash their lashes correctly between refill appointments return with SO MANY more lashes remaining compared to those clients who don't cleanse at all (or cleanse incorrectly).
-A refill shouldn’t be performed when you have little to no lashes left – it should be performed when you just start to see gaps ideally when 50% lashes remain which ensures your lashes are always looking full and lush.
+Clients who wash their lashes correctly between appointments return with SO MANY more lashes left compared to clients who don't cleanse at all (or cleanse incorrectly).
+A refill shouldn’t be done when you have little to no lash extensions left - a refill is done when you just start seeing gaps (ideally when 50% lashes remain).
+This ensures your lashes are always looking full and lush.

 LASH CLEANSING DO'S:

 NOTE: Always wait 24 hours after your appointment before cleansing!

 1. Cleanse lash extensions at least 2-3 times a week, or every night if you're oily or a regular eye makeup wearer.

 2. Use a specific lash extension foaming cleanser to ensure you're getting an anti-bacterial solution on your lashes to maintain eye and lash health.
 Using a lash specific cleanser will avoid potential glycols, oils and other no-no's for lash extensions that are often found in regular facial cleansers.